satrioyudhow/NoteSolo/README.md

 NoteSolo
 ========

-A Note taking application for Android.
+A Note taking application for Android 4.2>.

 A base project for Experimenting: